 A Vermont licensed resident who does not possess a motorcycle endorsement may obtain a motorcycle learner permit to learn how to operate a motorcycle.
 To obtain a motorcycle learner permit you must do the following:

 Make an appointment for an examination at an office near you.
 At the examination, 20 of the 25 questions must be answered correctly.
 If the written test is failed, there is a waiting period of at least one day before the exam may be taken again.

 - If you are 16 or 17 years old in addition to having a valid Junior Driver's License, you MUST also have a parent or legal guardian sign the Motorcycle Learner Permit Application.

 - After the permit is issued, you may schedule an appointment for your skills test.

-- A motorcycle permit is valid for 120 days from the date of issue and may renewed only twice.
-If, during the original permit period and two renewals, you have not passed the skills test nor the motorcycle rider training course, you may not obtain another motorcycle learner permit for a period of 12 months from the expiration date of the permit.
+- A motorcycle permit is valid for 120 days from the date of issue and may be renewed only twice.
+If during the original permit period and two renewals, you have not passed the skills test nor the motorcycle rider training course, you may not obtain another motorcycle learner permit for a period of 12 months from the expiration date of the permit.
 The 12-month waiting period may be waived if: